California woman fired after targeting man wearing MAGA hat

 A California woman who confronted a man wearing a "Make America Great Again" hat in a Starbucks and then threatened him on Facebook has lost her job.

 "Anybody in Palo Alto know this freak?
 He was sitting in Starbucks.
 I think he lives in Palo Alto.
-He will never forget me and will think seriously about wearing that hat in my town ever again," posted a woman who has been identified as Rebecca Mankey on a Facebook page Monday with pictures of the man.
+He will never forget me and will think seriously about wearing that hat in my town ever again," a woman who has been identified as Rebecca Mankey posted to Facebook Monday with pictures of the man.

 "If you see him in this hat please confront him.
 You do not want to be the person who didn’t speak up as we slipped into fascism," the post continued.